Guidelines for Authors

 Review articles (i.e, research reviews) provide a comprehensive review of a topic pertinent to science communication.
 Reviews are commissioned based on a proposal.
 Authors wishing to propose a research review should contact the Editorial Office with a proposal that outlines the area to be explored and explains why this topic is pertinent to science communication and why a review is needed.
 The reporting of systematic review contributions in JCOM is guided by the standards of the Preferred Reporting Items for Systematic Review and Meta-Analysis (PRISMA) Statement.
 The systematic review should present a clear supporting context and motivation and a thorough critique, including the major themes and gaps relevant to the reviewed science communication topic.
 Research reviews are peer-reviewed.
 Your review should be up to 9,000 words long, including an abstract of 100 - 150 words and literature references.

-Book reviews draw attention to current and impactful scholarly and non-fiction books in the field of science communication, thereby helping JCOM readers stay up to date on the latest book titles in the field.
+Book reviews draw attention to current and significant scholarly and non-fiction books in the field of science communication, thereby helping JCOM readers stay up to date on the latest book titles in the field.
 A book review includes a broad overview, a summary of its contents and an introduction to the authors.
 Reviewers should reflect critically on the book's argument and contribution to the field, including a perspective on its strengths and weaknesses.
 Before writing a book review, please get in touch with Marina Joubert, the deputy editor of JCOM (email: marinajoubert@sun.ac.za).
 The JCOM Editorial Board reviews book reviews.
-A book review should be at most 1,000 words, including a short abstract (about 50 – 100 words) and a list of references.
+A book review should be no more than 1,000 words, including a short abstract (about 50 - 100 words) and a list of references.

 Conference reviews share the outcomes of science communication events relevant for JCOM readers.
 JCOM publishes a limited number of conference reviews annually and aims to achieve geographical diversity in the events covered.
 Conference reviewers should not be involved in organizing the conference.
 Conference organizers or delegates are welcome to suggest possible events for review by contacting Marina Joubert, the deputy editor of JCOM (email: marinajoubert@sun.ac.za) at least three months before the event.
 The JCOM Editorial Board reviews conference reviews.
 Please don’t submit a conference review before we have reached an agreement about the relevance and timing of the event and the subsequent review.
-A conference review should be at most 1,000 words, including a short abstract (about 50 – 100 words) and a list of references.
+A conference review should be no more than 1,000 words, including a short abstract (about 50 - 100 words) and a list of references.

 Commentary sets (invited contributions only).
 They comprise several author perspectives on a shared topic.
 We welcome topic proposals and possible contributors, but these commentaries will be commissioned directly by the journal's editors.
 The JCOM Editorial Board reviews contributions to commentaries.

-Manuscript style and template
+Manuscript submission style and template

-Please use the following template to prepare your manuscript: Author template
+Please use the following template to prepare your manuscript: Author template.

 Language: